janbjorge/pgqueuer/CONTRIBUTING.md

 ## Community

-Discussions about pgqueuer take place on this repository's [Issues](https://github.com/janbjorge/pgqueuer/issues) and [Pull Requests](https://github.com/janbjorge/pgqueuer/pulls) sections.
+Discussions about PGQueuer take place on this repository's [Issues](https://github.com/janbjorge/pgqueuer/issues) and [Pull Requests](https://github.com/janbjorge/pgqueuer/pulls) sections.
 Anybody is welcome to join these conversations.